Chicago Wrongful Death Attorney

 Most medical negligence cases in Illinois, including hospital negligence cases, must be brought within two years of the victim’s death.
 But, a family should not wait until this two-year deadline approaches before contacting a lawyer.
 Lawyers need time to investigate complicated medical malpractice cases.

 At Salvi, Schostok & Pritchard P.C., our mission is to seek justice for the families of wrongful death victims regardless of their financial circumstances.
 That’s why our Chicago medical malpractice lawyers provide free initial consultations and do not charge for our legal services unless we secure a verdict or settlement on your behalf.
 To learn how we can assist you, call us today at 312-372-1227 or fill out our online form.
-We have offices in Chicago and Waukegan, and we represent clients throughout Illinois, including Cook and Lake counties
+We have offices in Chicago and Waukegan, and we represent clients throughout Illinois, including Cook and Lake counties.

 In a wrongful death accident case, the surviving family member files a lawsuit against the person or entity whose negligence, wrongdoing or default caused the death.
 Depending on the cause of the death, the responsible party could include: